arjunasuresh3/scharan.github.com/blog/colophon.markdown

 title: Colophon
 ---

 Historically, this site was first built on [Blogger](http://sricharan-log.blogspot.com).
 Next, it ran off a self-hosted [Wordpress](http://wordpress.org) installation off [Nettigritty's](http://nettigritty.com).
+Currently, this site is registered with [Gandi.net](http://gandi.net) & served off [Amazon's S3](https://aws.amazon.com/s3).

 These tools are used to write, publish and serve the present site &mdash;